ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 	$effect.pre(() => {
 		// track `items` as a dependency
 		items
-		// record the element state before the DOM updates const state = Flip.getState('.item')
+		// measure elements before the DOM updates const state = Flip.getState('.item')
-		// wait after the DOM updates
+		// wait for the DOM update
 		tick().then(() => {
 			// do the FLIP animation
 			Flip.from(state, { duration: 1, stagger: 0.01, ease: 'power1.inOut' })